-- 60. Terms in this Policy are defined as follows: - a) Abuse-Free Sport (AFS) Program created by the SDRCC in accordance with its mandate to establish an independent safe sport mechanism to implement the UCCMS. - b) Abuse-Free Sport Participant: Individual participating in the Signatory's operations, activities and programs who is bound by the Abuse-Free Sport Participant Consent Form.
-Abuse-Free Sport Participant may include, without limitation, an athlete, a coach, an official, an athlete support personnel, an employee, a contractual worker, an administrator or a volunteer acting on behalf of, or representing the Signatory in any capacity. - c) Abuse-Free Sport Participant Consent Form Consent terms and conditions regarding the administration and enforcement of the UCCMS for Abuse-Free Sport Participants, in force at any time (including without limitation, pursuant to consent provided during a previously signed agreement between the Signatory and the SDRCC for the services of the OSIC/AFS). - d) Athlete an individual who is an Athlete participant in the NSO who is subject to the policies of the NSO.

-- e) Independent Third Party the individual retained by the NSO to receive reports and complaints, and to fulfill the responsibilities outlined in the Discipline and Complaints Policy, Investigations Policy and Appeal Policy, as applicable.
-This individual must not be in a real or perceived conflict of interest or have a direct relationship with any of the Parties. - f) Complainant an individual who makes a report of an incident, or a suspected incident, of alleged Maltreatment, Prohibited Behaviour or other misconduct that may be a violation of the standards described in the NSO's policies, by-laws, rules or regulations, or the UCCMS. - g) Days calendar days
+- 60. Terms in this Policy are defined as follows: - a) Canadian Safe Sport Program (CSSP) Program created by the Canadian Centre for Ethics in Sport (CCES) in accordance with its mandate to independently administer and enforce the UCCMS for CSSP Sport Organizations as defined in the CSSP Rules. - b) CSSP Participant an individual affiliated with a CSSP Sport Organization, has been defined by the CSSP Rules or otherwise designated by Canada DanceSport and is therefore subject to the CSSP Rules.
+CSSP Participants may include an Athlete, a coach, a board member, an official, an Athlete Support Personnel, an employee, a Worker, an administrator, or a volunteer acting on behalf of, or representing a CSSP Sport Organization.
+CSSP Participants must complete certain requisites, including signing the required consent form. - c) CSSP Participant Consent Form Consent terms and conditions regarding the administration and enforcement of the UCCMS for CSSP Participants, in force at any time (including without limitation, pursuant to consent provided during a previously signed agreement between the Signatory and the CCES for the services of the CSSP). - Athlete an individual who is an Athlete participant in the NSO who is subject to the policies of the NSO. - e) Independent Third Party the individual retained by the NSO to receive reports and complaints, and to fulfill the responsibilities outlined in the Discipline and Complaints Policy, Investigations Policy and Appeal Policy, as applicable.
+This individual must not be in a real or perceived conflict of interest or have a direct relationship with any of the Parties. - f) Complainant an individual who makes a report of an incident, or a suspected incident, of alleged Maltreatment, Prohibited Behaviour or other misconduct that may be a violation of the standards described in the NSO's policies, by-laws, rules or regulations, or the UCCMS. - g) Days calendar days6

-- h) Director of Sanctions and Outcomes (DSO) function of Abuse-Free Sport, including the DSO, Deputy Director of Sanctions and Outcomes (DDSO), and their delegates, reporting to the Maltreatment in Sport Sanctions Council (MSSC), that is responsible for making decisions regarding provisional measures and violations of the UCCMS, imposing sanctions where relevant, appearing before the Safeguarding Tribunal and the Appeal Tribunal when decisions are challenged, and reviewing and approving mediated outcomes to ensure that they align with the objectives of the Abuse-Free Sport program. - i) External Discipline Panel a Panel of one or three people who are appointed by the Independent Third Party to decide on complaints that are assessed under Process #2 of this Policy. - j) Event an event sanctioned by the NSO or a Member, and which may include a social Event. - k) Harassment as defined in the Code. - Internal Discipline Chair an individual appointed by the NSO to decide on complaints that are assessed under Process #1 of this Policy.
-The Internal Discipline Chair may be a Director, head coach, staff member, or other individual affiliated with the NSO but must not be in a conflict of interest or have a direct relationship with any of the Parties. - m) Maltreatment as defined in the UCCMS. - n) Minor as defined in the UCCMS. - o) Parties the individuals involved in a dispute. - p) Office of the Sport Integrity Commissioner (OSIC) functionally independent division of the SDRCC, or its designate, responsible for administering the UCCMS for purposes of the Abuse-Free Sport program, which specific responsibilities include (i) administering the Complaint Management and the Sport Environment Assessment processes; (ii) maintaining the Registry; (iii) monitoring organizational compliance by Abuse-Free Sport Signatories and issuing reports as required, and (iv) acting as the central hub for Abuse-Free Sport.
-This definition shall take into account the transfer of OSIC outside the structure of the SDRCC, once the transfer becomes effective.
+- h) Director of Sanctions and Outcomes (DSO) function of CSSP, including the DSO, Deputy Director of Sanctions and Outcomes (DDSO), and their delegates, reporting to the Maltreatment in Sport Sanctions Council (MSSC), that is responsible for making decisions regarding provisional measures and violations of the UCCMS, imposing sanctions where relevant, appearing before the Safeguarding Tribunal and the Appeal Tribunal when decisions are challenged, and reviewing and approving mediated outcomes to ensure that they align with the objectives of the CSSP. - i) External Discipline Panel a Panel of one or three people who are appointed by the Independent Third Party to decide on complaints that are assessed under Process #2 of this Policy. - j) Event an event sanctioned by the NSO or a Member, and which may include a social Event.